Tantre Farm CSA Newsletter

 WHAT’S PART OF YOUR SHARE

--How to store: place in plastic bag or container at room temperature
+-How to store: wrap in wax or parchment paper and place in a plastic bag or bread box at room temperature

 CABBAGE (Kaitlin): large, late-season cabbage that is excellent for kraut with a very white, rather than green, interior after storage; stores well into December or January.

 -How to use: steamed, stir-fried, chopped into salads or coleslaw.